lzanini/blackjack-engine/README.md

-The goal of this project is to provide a flexible Blackjack engine, allowing to easily define and evaluate custom Betting and Playing strategies.
+This library provides a flexible Blackjack engine, allowing to easily define and evaluate custom strategies.

 ## Installation